Day/Time: Wednesdays, 6:30 – 8:30 pm from July 10 to September 11

 HOW WILL YOU BENEFIT?

-Many factors affect who is at risk for developing clinically significant levels of depression and/or anxiety.
-These include genetics, biology, environmental factors and cognitive habits such as racing negative thoughts.
+Many factors affect who is at risk for developing clinically significant levels of depression and anxiety.
+These include genetics, biology, environmental factors and cognitive habits such as intrusive negative thoughts.
 Of these, ruminating on negative thoughts is the only factor at risk individuals can effectively change with intention and practice.
 Negative thought patterns include:

 ~ intrusive negative thoughts